 - Generally behave according to the prior expectations of the examiner

 Many of these assumptions about refugee behaviour have no basis in reality and, in any event, are conflicting or even mutually exclusive.
 There is, for example, no research on refugee decision-making which suggests that the place or timing of a claim for asylum is in any way relevant to the well-foundedness of the case to be a refugee as defined in Article 1A of the Refugee Convention.
 There is plentiful research, though, showing that a traumatised individual is less, not more, able to recount past events accurately, particularly traumatic events.
+Similarly, the widely-held belief that a truthful witness is a consistent witness is simply a myth.
 Regrettably, here in the United Kingdom it is hard to escape this mindset because some of these imagined attributes of the idealised refugee are built into legislation in the form of section 8 of the Asylum and Immigration (Treatment of Claimants etc) Act 2004.

 Even the underlying assumption of the idea of “credibility” — that a person who lies about one thing may well lie about other things — may well be of limited usefulness in asylum claims made by desperate, vulnerable individuals.
 As Lord Dyson has commented: